gkrockz/ATM-Machine/README.md

 <h2 align="center">ATM-Machine WorkFlow &nbsp; &nbsp; &nbsp; <img src="Img/Logo.png" width="70px" ></h4>

-### 🔁 Operations:
+### 🔄 Operations:

-- `You Can Perform Any Of The Operation Which Is Listed Below:`
+- `You Can Perform Any Of The Operation In The ATM, Which Is Listed Below:`
     - Check balance
+    - Deposit Money
     - Withdraw Money
-    - Deposit Money
     - Change ATM-Pin
-    - Activate Your ATM-Service With OTP, That You Recieved From The Bank.

 ---